Images Depict Mature Plants

 Yew Japanese Plum Duke Gardens Shrubs for Sale Online

-The Yew Jap Duke Gardens graceful shrub with a spreading habit.
+Duke Gardens Japanese Plum Yew extracts a dwarf Plum Yew with a spreading growth habit that reaches up to 3 to 4 feet tall and 4 to 6 feet wide with no pruning required.
 This selection has a sweet texture, with dense, glossy foliage that keeps its color year-round.
 In comparison to Densiforma.
-The duke gardens grow an upright and rounded shaped shrub.
-The very uncommon Duke Gardens maintains well under partial shade to full sun and known to be deer resistant.
-Other wise very easy to take care of shrub that any gardener wouldn't have any problems with the Duke Gardens.
+The duke gardens grow an upright and rounded-shaped shrub.
+The very uncommon Duke Gardens maintains well under partial shade to full sun and is known to be deer resistant.
+Otherwise very easy to take care of shrub that any gardener wouldn't have any problems with the Duke Gardens.

 |Mature Height:||4 to 6 feet|